alex-berman/BKOS-py/README.md

 The system's dialogue capabilities are described in the following paper:

 Berman, A. and S. Larsson (2025, in prep).
 Assessing Conversational Capabilities of Explanatory AI Interfaces.
-In _Proceedings of the International Conference on Artificial Intelligence in HCI, Held as Part of HCI International 2025.
+In *Proceedings of the International Conference on Artificial Intelligence in HCI, Held as Part of HCI International 2025*.

 An earlier version of the central concepts and ideas in BKOS is described in the following papers: